 The City of Rochester will fund the region's regional homeless shelters and services providers, including youth-specific services.
-My Friend's Place provides emergency and transitional shelter for families and single women.
+My Friend's Place and Cross Roads provide emergency and transitional shelter for families and single men and women.
 Waypoint NH provides supportive services for youth experiencing homelessness and housing instability.

-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again

 The City of Rochester will fund the region's regional homeless shelters and services providers, including youth-specific services.
 My Friend's Place provides emergency and transitional shelter for families and single women.
+They have previously received CDBG Funding but have now been allocated municipal funding for FY24 (PY23).
+Cross Roads provides emergency and transitional shelters for families, and single men.
 Waypoint NH provides supportive services for youth experiencing homelessness and housing instability.
 Post-housing case management focuses on eviction prevention for recently homeless clients.
 My Friend's Place also provide transitional housing services.

-In addition, in PY 2022 the City of Rochester plans to fund guardian ad litem services for abused and neglected children, which includes homeless children and children at risk for homeless.
+In addition, in PY 2023 the City of Rochester plans to fund guardian ad litem services for abused and neglected children, which includes homeless children and children at risk for homeless.
 This project is intended to serve unaccompanied youth as well as accompanied youth.